USSoccerFederation/ussf_ssac_23_soccer_gnn/README.md

 ## U.S. Soccer Federation 2023 MIT Sloan Sports Analytics Conference Research Repository.

 This repository is provided alongside our paper: _"A Graph Neural Network deep-dive into successful counterattacks"_.
-It contains an interactive Python Jupyter Notebook for training GNNs using the [Spektral](https://graphneural.network/) library to try and improve upon our research.
+It contains an interactive [Python Jupyter Notebook](counterattack.ipynb) for training GNNs using the [Spektral](https://graphneural.network/) library to try and improve upon our research.

+### Research Abstract
+The purpose of this research is to build gender-specific, first-of-their-kind Graph Neural Networks to model the likelihood of a counterattack being successful and uncover what factors make them successful in both men's and women's professional soccer.
+These models are trained on a total of 20,863 frames of algorithmically identified counterattacking sequences from synchronized StatsPerform on-ball event and SkillCorner spatiotemporal (broadcast) tracking data.
+This dataset is derived from 632 games of MLS (2022), NWSL (2022) and international women’s soccer (2020-2022).
+This data linked to at the bottom of this page, and it is automatically loaded in the [Counterattack Jupyter Notebook](counterattack.ipynb).

+With this data we demonstrate that gender-specific Graph Neural Networks outperform architecturally identical gender-ambiguous models in predicting the successful outcome of counterattacks.
+We show, using Permutation Feature Importance, that byline to byline speed, angle to the goal, angle to the ball and sideline to sideline speed are the node features with the highest impact on model performance.

 ### Installing Jupyter Notebook using pip: